-Part of your change order process should include communicating with all parties involved on the project.
+Part of your change order process should include communicating with all parties involved in the project.
 The discussion should start with identifying the reason for the requested change and how it will be managed.
-Disputes over change orders can be magnified is not properly managed.
+Disputes over change orders can be magnified if not properly managed.

 Keeping everyone updated on the change order process and the work being altered, you can integrate the change order work into your project schedule and minimize the impact it might have on project completion.

 Negotiating the Change Order